moskk/rndc/README.md

   * use special building tool. just write a script and pass it to **rndc.rb**.

 ### Tool chain builder scripting
-TCBuilder (tool chain builder) script consists of node descriptions. every node performing some operation on jobs and have a list of nodes that will receive (or not) this job after operation is done. this descriptions are looks like this:
+TCBuilder (tool chain builder) script consists of node descriptions. in fact it is definition of directed graph that's every vertex (node) performing some operation on jobs and have a list of nodes that will receive (or not) this job after operation is done. this descriptions are looks like this:
 `tag (operation|parameter|[quantity]inverter) passtype receiver1,receiver2,...,receiverN`